leoleite13k/leoleite13k/README.md

 I'm a software developer passionate about people and code I think my code solves problems for a lot of people and with that I try to change the world for the better.

-🎓  I have a degree in Computer of engineering from FHO and always study hard to keep up to date.
+🎓  I have a degree in Computer of Engineering from FHO and always study hard to keep up to date.

 👨‍💻 I enjoy developing new things and see how it impact in people lifes.